-The Montessori Lower Elementary Class (1st-3rd): Dr. Montessori called her plan for the elementary student “Cosmic Curriculum.”
+The Montessori Elementary Class: Dr. Montessori called her plan for the elementary student “Cosmic Curriculum.”
 “Cosmic” in this case means comprehensive, holistic, and purposeful.
 The goals of the elementary curriculum go beyond skill development and knowing facts to the development of the whole person; socially, emotionally, and academically.
 It has been observed that children who complete our elementary curricula have a clear understanding of the natural world, of human knowledge, and of themselves.

 The elementary language curriculum emphasizes creative and expository writing, interpretive reading of literature and poetry.
 We focus on word study, spelling, grammar, punctuation, penmanship and capitalization.
 Research skills are introduced, practiced through individual project work and refined as students work with a wide range of research materials.
 Students practice and use their reading and writing skills throughout the curriculum.
 Students further enhance their reading, critical thinking, and writing skills through participation in book groups.